Social network analysis: Modelling and visualization of networks

 Visual representation of social networks is important to understand the network data and convey the result of the analysis.
 Numerous methods of visualization for data produced by social network analysis have been presented.
 Many of the analytic software have modules for network visualization.
-Exploration of the data is done through displaying nodes and ties in various layouts, and attributing colors, size and other advanced properties to nodes.
-Visual representations of networks may be a powerful method for conveying complex information, but care should be taken in interpreting node and graph properties from visual displays alone, as they may misrepresent structural properties better captured through quantitative analyses.
+The data is explored by displaying nodes and ties in various layouts and attributing colors, size, and other advanced properties to nodes.
+Visual representations of networks may be a powerful method for conveying complex information.
+Still, care should be taken in interpreting node and graph properties from visual displays alone, as they may misrepresent structural properties better captured through quantitative analyses.

 Signed graphs can be used to illustrate good and bad relationships between humans.
-A positive edge between two nodes denotes a positive relationship (friendship, alliance, dating) and a negative edge between two nodes denotes a negative relationship (hatred, anger).
+A positive edge between two nodes denotes a positive relationship (friendship, alliance, dating), and a negative edge denotes a negative relationship (hatred, anger).
 Signed social network graphs can be used to predict the future evolution of the graph.
 In signed social networks, there is the concept of "balanced" and "unbalanced" cycles.
 A balanced cycle is defined as a cycle where the product of all the signs are positive.
 According to balance theory, balanced graphs represent a group of people who are unlikely to change their opinions of the other people in the group.
 Unbalanced graphs represent a group of people who are very likely to change their opinions of the people in their group.
-For example, a group of 3 people (A, B, and C) where A and B have a positive relationship, B and C have a positive relationship, but C and A have a negative relationship is an unbalanced cycle.
-This group is very likely to morph into a balanced cycle, such as one where B only has a good relationship with A, and both A and B have a negative relationship with C. By using the concept of balanced and unbalanced cycles, the evolution of signed social network graphs can be predicted.
+For example, a group of 3 people (A, B, and C) where A and B have a positive relationship, B and C have a positive relationship, and yet C and A have a negative relationship, is an unbalanced cycle.
+This group is very likely to change into a balanced cycle, such as one where B only has a good relationship with A, and both A and B have a negative relationship with C. By using the concepts of balanced and unbalanced graphs, the evolution of a social network graph may be forecasted.

-Especially when using social network analysis as a tool for facilitating change, different approaches of participatory network mapping have proven useful.
-Here participants / interviewers provide network data by actually mapping out the network (with pen and paper or digitally) during the data collection session.
+Different approaches to participatory network mapping have proven useful, especially when using social network analysis as a tool for facilitating change.
+Here, participants/interviewers provide network data by mapping the network (with pen and paper or digitally) during the data collection session.
 An example of a pen-and-paper network mapping approach, which also includes the collection of some actor attributes (perceived influence and goals of actors) is the * Net-map toolbox.
 One benefit of this approach is that it allows researchers to collect qualitative data and ask clarifying questions while the network data is collected.

 Social networking potential

-Social Networking Potential (SNP) is a numeric coefficient, derived through algorithms to represent both the size of an individual's social network and their ability to influence that network.
+Social Networking Potential (SNP) is a numeric coefficient, derived through algorithms, to represent both the size of an individual's social network and their ability to influence that network.
 SNP coefficients were first defined and used by Bob Gerstley in 2002.
 A closely related term is Alpha User, defined as a person with a high SNP.

 SNP coefficients have two primary functions: